OpenNebula/docs/source/integration_and_development/system_interfaces/hook_driver.rst

     puts "VM #{vm_id} is in PROLOG state"

-.. note:: Note that any command can be specified in ``COMMAND``, for debugging. (``COMMAND="/usr/bin/echo"``) can be very helpful.

 State Hook example (IMAGE)
 --------------------------------------------------------------------------------

-This script prints to stdout the ID of the user that invoked one.host.create API call and the ID of the new host.
+This script prints to stdout the ID of image when it is ready to use.

 .. code-block:: ruby

     # Hook template
     #
-    # NAME = hook
+    # NAME = image-ready
     # TYPE = state
     # COMMAND = image_ready.rb
     # STATE = READY
     # RESOURCE = IMAGE
-    # ARGUMENTS = "test $TEMPLATE"
+    # ARGUMENTS = "$TEMPLATE"

     #!/usr/bin/ruby